chris-hendrix/boilerplate/README.md

 - backend: Express
 - frontend: React

-It allows the user to "create" pings (with a message attached), that will display on the frontend.
+It allows the user to create messages that will display on the frontend.

-**Note that this is a work currently a WIP**

 ### Technologies
 A non-exhaustive list of technologies in this project: